Smoothness-Adaptive Contextual Bandits: Introduction

 \subsection{Main Contributions}

-Our contributions are in (1) formulating a non-parametric contextual MAB problem where the smoothness of payoff functions is a priori unknown; (2) analyzing the complexity of adapting to smoothness, and establishing that smoothness-adaptivity is in general impossible; and (3) identifying a self-similarity condition that makes it possible to achieve smoothness-adaptivity, and devising a general policy that leverages this condition to guarantee rate-optimality without prior information on the smoothness of payoffs.
+Our contributions are in (1) formulating a non-parametric contextual MAB problem where the smoothness of payoff functions is a priori unknown; (2) analyzing the complexity of adapting to smoothness, and establishing that smoothness adaptivity is in general impossible; and (3) identifying a self-similarity condition that makes it possible to achieve smoothness adaptivity, and devising a general policy that leverages this condition to guarantee rate optimality without prior information on the smoothness of payoffs.
 More specifically, our contribution is along the following lines.

 \textit{(1) Modeling.} We formulate a non-parametric contextual MAB problem where the smoothness of payoff functions is a priori unknown: the payoff functions are assumed to belong to a H\"{o}lder class of functions with some unknown H\"{o}lder exponent.
 We identify a policy as \emph{smoothness-adaptive} if for any problem instance it guarantees the optimal regret rate as a function of the H\"{o}lder exponent that characterizes that instance, up to a multiplicative term that is poly-logarithmic in the horizon length, and a multiplicative constant that may depend on other problem parameters (such as the dimension of the covariate space); see Definition \ref{def:adaptivity}.
-In that sense, smoothness-adaptive policies guarantee (up to a logarithmic factor) the minimax regret that characterizes the achievable performance when the smoothness parameter is a priori known.
+In that sense, smoothness-adaptive policies guarantee (up to a logarithmic factor) the minimax regret rate that characterizes the achievable performance when the smoothness parameter is a priori known.
 Our formulation allows for any arbitrary range of the smoothness parameter, and thus captures a large variety of real-world phenomena.